 (See also Evaluation of the Patient with Joint Symptoms Evaluation of the Patient With Joint Symptoms Some musculoskeletal disorders affect primarily the joints, causing arthritis.
-Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles or other extra-articular... read more and Evaluation of the Knee Evaluation of the Knee An evaluation of the knee includes a physical examination and sometimes arthrocentesis.
+Others affect primarily the bones (eg, fractures, Paget disease of bone, tumors), muscles or other extra-articular... read more and Evaluation of the Knee Evaluation of the Knee An evaluation of the knee includes a physical examination and sometimes arthrocentesis (see How To Do Knee Arthrocentesis).
 (See also Evaluation of the Patient With Joint Symptoms.)
-At the knee, gross deformities such as swelling... read more .)
+At the knee... read more .)

 Infection of skin or deeper tissues at the anticipated site of needle insertion

 If possible, an alternate, uninfected puncture site should be used.
 However, acutely inflamed joints may be generally warm, tender, and erythematous, thus mimicking extra-articular infection and making it hard to find an uninvolved insertion site.
 Ultrasonography may be helpful; visualization of a joint effusion by ultrasonography can reinforce the decision to do arthrocentesis despite surrounding erythema.
 NOTE: If infectious arthritis is strongly suspected, arthrocentesis should be done regardless of erythema or negative ultrasonographic results because joint infection must not be missed.

 Severe bleeding diathesis, which may need to be corrected before arthrocentesis; routine therapeutic anticoagulation is not a contraindication, particularly if infection is suspected

 Prosthetic joint, which is susceptible to iatrogenic infection; prosthetic joint arthrocentesis should generally be done by an orthopedic surgeon

 Complications of Knee Arthrocentesis

 Complications are uncommon and include